Launched on 15 July 2016, it’s been an exciting time as Nourish Network has found its feet and place in the local community.

 Fast-forward to 2019, we offer a warm, inviting, space for morning tea and connection.
 Parents can enjoy a cuppa and a chat or choose to join in our current craft project that gives back to the community.
 Members enter our food hall prior to leaving for the day to collect nutritious food for the week.

 We aim to be different to traditional relief services by using a more casual and holistic approach.
 We never want people to feel like they’re just a number in a system or are being shuffled out the door.
 We want to connect with them on a human level and understand their needs, not just financially, but emotionally as well.

 Providing families with fruit, vegetables, bread, eggs, non-perishables and other essentials to relieve financial strain and increase nutritional intake.

 Nutritional information and education sessions along with cooking demonstrations to encourage better health (when accessible).

 Our current project has members and volunteers hand-making gorgeous owl pillow pets.
 These are included in the backpacks for kids in foster care and donated to Anglicare Victoria.
 Our packs are filled with goodies to help nurture the souls of kids aged 4-8 and help them feel a little less alone during vulnerable times.

 Most of our families are single mothers, fathers or grandparents with custody of grandchildren who are in need of social and emotional support.
 Our aim is to create a community of givers who look out for and assist others.

-Single parents on low incomes carry huge burdens of responsibility and often neglect their own well-being and emotional needs.
-We want to help replenish their soul to help them move forward by offering classes and sessions such as art therapy and yoga/relaxation/anxiety class.
+Single parents on low incomes carry huge burdens of responsibility and often neglect their own wellbeing and emotional needs.
+We want to help replenish their soul to help them move forward by offering classes and sessions such as meditation, one on one counselling and a range of wellbeing classes.

 Handouts are never productive as a long-term solution, so families are asked to make a small financial contribution (of what they can afford), offer to teach a skill or provide a service to the wider community.